danbev/learning-ai/notes/state-space-models.md

 whereas in S4 models, the parameters are the state transition matrix `A`, the input matrix `B`, the output matrix `C`, and the feedthrough matrix `D`.

-The forula for S4 models is:
+The formula for S4 models is:
 ```
 xₜ₊₁ = Axₜ + Buₜ
 yₜ = Cxₜ + Duₜ